Application Deadline: 4 January 2024

 - One year postgraduate course (full-time), with some exceptions – see below

-* For October 2023 entry, Gates Cambridge is piloting a scheme which allows applicants to apply for funding for a part-time doctoral degree.
+* For October 2024 entry, Gates Cambridge is continuing to pilot a scheme which allows applicants to apply for funding for a part-time doctoral degree.

 The selection criteria are: